More Information about the RemotePi Board

 - Very easy to install, fully assembled, no soldering required.

-- Piggy backs on the Raspberry Pi, no loose cables.
+- Piggy backs on the Raspberry Pi, no loose cables (for the variants with internal IR receiver and LED).

 - Raspberry Pi does not have to be modified in any way.